 - Add

-hard shadow edges, high contrast, no fill lightto push the noir contrast harder. - For Veo, append
+hard shadow edges, high contrast, no fill lightto push the noir contrast harder.
+Runway Gen-4.5 honors this most aggressively. - On Veo 3.1, append

-ambient: distant car horn, slow ticking clockfor synced noir audio in one generation. - Use
+ambient: distant car horn, slow ticking clock(or put dialogue in quotes) to get synced noir audio at 48kHz in the same generation, no post step. - Use

-desaturated to near-black-and-white with one warm keyinstead of “black and white” to keep the palette controlled but rich. - Smoke and dust in the beam are what sell the noir key light — write
+desaturated to near-black-and-white with one warm keyinstead of “black and white” to keep the palette controlled but rich. - Smoke and dust in the beam are what sell the noir key light, so write

-visible smoke in the key beam, dust particles in the cone of light. - Pair a wide alley shot with a tight cigar close-up to build a 12-second mini-sequence in the same palette.
+visible smoke in the key beam, dust particles in the cone of light. - Pair a wide alley shot with a tight cigar close-up to build a 12-second mini-sequence in one palette.
+On Veo 3.1 you can also chain scene extensions (720p) to run past the single-clip limit while holding continuity.

 FAQ